RunOpenCode/query-resources-loader-bundle/README.md

-With this bundle, you can store your queries in `Resources/query` directory as typical `.sql` file (or any other extension that your query language uses) and load that query using `roc.query_loader` service, thus, decreasing amount of code in your repository classes, or, even better, you can inject service into your repository:
+With this bundle, you can store your queries in `Resources/query` directory as typical `.sql` file (or any other extension that your query language uses) and load that query using `runopencode.query_loader` service, thus, decreasing amount of code in your repository classes, or, even better, you can inject service into your repository:

-    class MyReportingRepository
+    final class MyReportingRepository
     {
         protected $manager;